 Such early recordings were made on request, not—as ethnographers later also sought—while documenting the social events of which they are the core.
 So we meet the typical issue that often crops up in Chinese collections: were they performing items then still in use, or recalling them from an earlier social practice?

-And of course these projects could barely hint at the painful recent histories of such peoples.
+And of course these projects could barely hint at the painful recent histories of such peoples (cf. The whisperers).
 Music is never autonomous, but gives us a window into the study of changing local societies.